-Assure that the word Jog is highlighted in the Step/Jog (the [F5] key).
-From the Main Menu, the pressure set-point can be modified by rotating the rotary knob clockwise to increase pressure and counterclockwise to decrease pressure.
+Assure that the word Jog is highlighted in the Step/Jog [F5].
+From the Main Menu, the pressure set-point can be modified by rotating the rotary knob clockwise to increase pressure and counter-clockwise to decrease pressure.
 Each increment or decrement will change the pressure in the least significant digit.
 Continually rotating the rotary knob, the pressure will continue to change until the rotation is stopped.